ironsheep/PNut-TS/BUILD-RUN.md

 2. From the top of the local repository run `git pull`
 3. From the same top run `code .`
 4. Once VSCode opens, wait for the [Reload in Container] button to appear.
 Press it when it does.
 Wait for the environment to settle down again...
-5. Run `npm test` to ensure the latest code is building and all the tests are running
+5. In the VSCode terminal window, run `npm test` to ensure the latest code is building and all the tests are running
 6. You are ready to resume work with the newest repo content

 ### Steps if you have local changes